-Rudranath is situated in the Bugyali region some 10,000 feet height where Lord Shiva is worshipped in statue form.
-The face or mukh of the Lord Shiva is mysteriously embodied on the shivling, at Rudranath Temple.
+Rudranath is situated in the Bugyali region some 10,000 feet height where Lord Shiva is worshipped in Mukh (the Face) form.
+The Mukh (the Face) of the Lord Shiva is mysteriously embodied on the shivling, at Rudranath Temple.

 Rudranath Temple Remain close November to April.
 Opening dates of the temple on Akshaya Tritiya between April and May - the November - temple closes for winter just after Diwali festival.